 - TrackingAreaCode, given as defined in Table 5.7.2-4 below.

+NOTE : If the LEA is unable to provide the tracking area associated with an observed temporary identifier this may prevent the CSP from uniquely associating the identifier to the correct UE in case the request is based on the 5GSTMSI.

 The following RequestValue FormatTypes (see ETSI TS 103 120 [6] clause 8.3.5.4) are defined (which are not otherwise defined elsewhere).

 Table 5.7.2-4: RequestValue FormatType extensions for LI_HIQR Requests